NikhilMukraj/spiking-neural-networks/README.md

       - Perform this for multiple static inputs, 0 to 100
       - Or perform this with coupled neurons (might need to account for weights)
       - Or both at the same time
+    - Fitting bursting Izhikevich to bursting Hodgkin Huxley
+      - Need way to detect bursts for Izhikevich fitting, probably something that has a burst tolerance (distance between spikes that differentiates either part of a burst group or the next set of bursts firing)
+      - Then comparing the distance between burst groups and the intervals of the burst groups
 - Can also implement version that either adds neurotransmitter current or adds the current to stimulus

 - Eventually remove old neurotransmitter system and replace it with new one